 The Bahamas considers the establishment of a level playing field among all OECD member countries and also those non-member jurisdictions with which it is materially in competition in the provision of cross border financial services to be critical to its economic interest.

-Those jurisdictions, including OECD member countries and other countries and jurisdictions yet to be identified, that fail to make equivalent commitments or to satisfy the standards of the 1998 Harmful Tax Competition Report, will be subject to a framework of
+Those jurisdictions, including OECD member countries and other countries and jurisdictions yet to be identified, that fail to make equivalent commitments or to satisfy the standards of the 1998 Harmful Tax Competition Report, will be subject to a framework of co-ordinated defensive measures:

 It does not require a degree in rocket science to see that these conditions have not been satisfied.
 The original EU Savings Tax Directive – which was based on automatic and unlimited information sharing – would have partially satisfied these conditions, but that proposal collapsed.
 And the EU’s new proposal (an impractical co-existence model based on either withholding taxes or information exchange) clearly does not satisfy the “level playing field” requirement.